 - Supervise students’ laboratory and clinical work.

-Nursing Professors with little to no experience tend to make between $41490 and $53420 while the more experienced ones make over $87080 per year.
+Nursing Professors with little to no experience tend to make between $40370 and $55620 while the more experienced ones can earn over $97390 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Nursing Professor is to move to a higher paying state like CA. Right now, the highest paying states for Nursing Professors are CA, NJ, NY, MA and DE.
+One of the easiest ways to increase your salary as a Postsecondary Nursing Instructors and Teacher is to move to a higher paying state like DC.
+Right now, the highest paying states for Nursing Professors are DC, CT, CA, MD and NY.

-3 other factors that can increase your salary as A Nursing Professor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary Nursing Instructors and Teacher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Nursing Professors what degree they had when they got the job and most of them said they had a Master’s degree followed by PhD.
+We asked other Nursing Professors what degree they had when they got the job and most of them said they had a Master’s Degree followed by a PhD.